Juneau, Alaska

-Downtown Juneau is nestled at the base of Mount Juneau and across the channel from Douglas Island.
-As of the 2020 census, the City and Borough had a population of 32,255, making it the third-most populous city in Alaska after Anchorage and Fairbanks.
-Juneau experiences a daily influx of roughly 6,000 people from visiting cruise ships between the months of May and September.
+Downtown Juneau is nestled at the base of Mount Juneau and it is across the channel from Douglas Island.
+As of the 2020 census, the City and Borough had a population of 32,255, making it the third-most populous city in Alaska after Anchorage and Fairbanks, but the sixth-least populous U.S. state capital.
+Juneau experiences a daily influx of 21,000 people or more from visiting cruise ships between the months of May and September.